mjr004/clean-code-java/README.md

      //Create Date: 10-07-2025
      public class Comments
     ```
-- **Comentarios reduntantes:** This type of comments not add value because they are too obvious.
+- **Redundant comments:** This type of comments not add value because they are too obvious.

     ```java